Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

   project and update dynamically as tags change.
 - **Tagify Layout Fix**: Labels now appear in-line after the name field, fully replacing the old text input without shifting the visibility toggle.
-- **Tag Removal Fix**: Clicking a tag's "×" icon no longer toggles layer selection and properly deletes the tag.
+- **Tag Removal Fix**: The "×" remove button stops event propagation without cancelling the default Tagify behaviour so tags delete correctly and layer selection is unaffected.
 - **Layer Persistence**: Editing a mask's name or class now sends an update to the backend so changes are saved in the project database.
 - **Mask Edit Persistence**: Saving edits to a mask now updates its RLE data and status in the database so changes survive reloads.
 - **Color Persistence**: Layer colors are stored in the database, including the randomly assigned color when a layer is first created, and can be updated through the layer view.